MHKiT-Software/MHKiT/README.md

 ## Download/Install Required Packages
 ### Step 1.
 Download and Install Python
   - Windows: Download and install Python using [Anaconda](https://www.anaconda.com/distribution/)
-  - **NOTE:** LINUX: skip to Step 3, Python 3.7 is preinstalled and added to path for most distributions
+  - **NOTE:** MAC/LINUX skip to Step 3, Python is already installed and added to path
-  - **NOTE:** MAC: Mac OS X comes preinstalled with Python 2.7, navigate to (https://www.python.org/downloads/mac-osx/) to  install Python 3.7.

 ### Step 2.
 Add Python to System Path
   - Windows: Modify the PATH in environmental variables to include: C:\PYTHON;C:\PYTHON\Scripts